businessOwned by:ASX Listed

 - Consider serviced apartments, off the plan units and inner city apartments

-- Consider small country towns and rural lifestyle properties
+- Consider small country towns, rural lifestyle properties and hobby farms

 - Upfront bank valuations available